Revolutionary-Games/Thrive/doc/setup_instructions.md

 You need at least Git LFS version 2.8.0, old versions do not work.

 On Linux use your package manager to install Git.
-On Mac install the package manager [homebrew](https://brew.sh/) if you don't already have it, and use it to install Git.
+This can be done in the terminal - for instance, on Ubuntu, type: `sudo apt-get install git` .
+On Mac, install the package manager [homebrew](https://brew.sh/) if you don't already have it, and use it to install Git.
 On Mac and Linux Git LFS is likely available as a package named `git-lfs`.
-If it is not install it manually.
-After installing remember to run `git lfs install` in terminal.
+If it is not, install it manually.
+You can download Git LFS from https://git-lfs.com.
+After downloading the file, extract it wherever you want.
+In the terminal, change directory to the newly extracted folder (e.g. " cd ~/Games/git-lfs-3.4.1 ").
+You can then install it via the terminal - for instance on Ubuntu, type:
+`sudo bash ./install.sh`.
+OR, install Git LFS entirely by typing in the terminal - for instance on Ubuntu, type: `git lfs install`.
+It should then say "Git LFS initialized."

 On Windows install Git with the official installer from: https://git-scm.com/download/win You can use this installer to also